 Does the author want an illustration on each page?
 On every other page?

 Keep in mind that having an illustration on every other page cuts the number of interior illustrations needed in half.
-This cuts the cost for interior illustrations in half.
-This is a huge factor and the decision is usually based on the budget of the author.
+This cuts the cost of interior illustrations in half.
+It’s a huge factor, and the decision is usually based on the budget of the author.

-From the article I mentioned early, it’s best to let the illustrator layout the pages for the text and illustrations.
+The article I mentioned earlier notes that it’s best to let the illustrator lay out the pages for the text and illustrations.
 It creates a much more professional and engaging finished product.

-This is why it’s a good idea to have your illustrator create the layout before actually creating the illustrations.
-This way the illustrations fit the space allotted for them.
+This is why your illustrator needs a copy of the manuscript to create the layout before creating the illustrations.
+It will ensure that the illustrations fit the space allotted to them.

 A great way for you to determine how you want your picture book to look is to do some research.
 Find books that you like and let your illustrator know what look you’d like to go for.